-Basically an NDIS plan is a document that outlines your needs, goals, aspirations and disability supports required (including any funding you might receive).
-Your first plan is the start of a lifelong relationship with the NDIS and as your life changes so will your plan.
-Everyone in the NDIS has their own unique plan.
+Basically, an NDIS plan outlines your goals, aspirations and supports you require (including any funding you might receive).
+Your first plan is the start of a lifelong relationship with the NDIS.
+As your life changes, your plan will too.
+Everyone on the NDIS has their own unique plan.

-You can see that there are a range of funding amounts attached to these plans and most people with psychosocial disability get between $30,000 and $50,000 a year.
+There are a range of funding amounts attached to plans.
+Most people with psychosocial disability get between $30,000 and $50,000 a year.

-If you don’t believe that the supports in your first plan are fair or meet your needs you can request that the NDIA do an internal review of that decision.
+If you don’t believe that the supports in your first plan are fair or meet your needs you can request the NDIA review that decision.

-If you are successful in your application to access the NDIS you will work with a National Disability Insurance Agency representative to talk about your goals and write down a list of the things you need to help you reach your goals.
-This is where the reimagine.today workbook can help.
+If you get access to the NDIS you will talk with an NDIA person about your goals and write down the list of things you need to help you reach them.
+This is where the reimagine.today workbook (or App) can help.

-The NDIS will use the information about your existing disability supports to begin to work with you to develop your first plan.
-A National Disability Insurance Agency representative will then have a conversation with you and/or your nominee to consider any gaps or unmet needs in your current supports and how they link to your goals.
+The NDIA will use the information about your existing supports to develop your first plan.
+An NDIA person will help you consider any gaps in your current supports and how they link to your goals.

-Your plan will identify the fair supports that you really need, the ‘reasonable and necessary’ supports to meet your immediate needs as well as start to identify supports to help you achieve your goals (which you may have already identified and worked on in your reimagine.today workbook or check out the My future hopes and dreams page).
+Your plan will identify the ‘reasonable and necessary’ supports you need and identify supports to help you achieve your goals (which you may have already thought about using the reimagine.today workbook, app or My future hopes and dreams page).